PWB’s 2018 reforestation program – 100,000 seedlings

-Thanks to Pacific Western Brewing (PWB) and its customers, a team of more than 90 tree planters has been planting 100,000 seedlings on Crown land scorched by last summer’s devastating Elephant Hill fire.
+Thanks to Pacific Western Brewing (PWB) and its customers, a team of more than 90 tree planters has planted 100,000 seedlings on Crown land scorched by last summer’s devastating Elephant Hill fire.

-Funded by PWB’s ongoing reforestation program, this project will help BC recover from last summer’s wildfires.
+Funded by PWB’s ongoing reforestation program, this project is helping BC recover from last summer’s wildfires.
 More than 1,000 fires swept through a million hectares of forest.
 The Elephant Hill fire was one of the worst, covering 190,000 hectares.

 PWB’s Prince George sales and marketing leader Kyle Sampson was there when planting got underway.
 “Our owner Kazuko Komatsu really believes in giving back to the community and reforestation has been one of her ongoing projects.
 To be able to continue these projects and develop new forests in joint effort with our government on Crown land is good for Cariboo and it is good for BC,” he said.

 At the planting site, Ministry of Forest Lands stewardship technologist George Williamson said the PWB portion of this summer’s planning is “definitely significant,” representing more than 10 per cent of a one million tree planting program over an area of 650 hectares located near Watch Lake east of 70 Mile House.